barz-christian/blog/README.md

-currently a test, as the old blog got some issues with nbdev
+currently a test, as the old blog got issues with nbdev

 # installation